aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/certificates.md

 ## Overview

-This guide outlines the steps required to upload a new public key (certificate) to your Microsoft 365 tenancy to ensure the correct functioinng your AUColoud M365 Backup Solution.
+This guide outlines the steps required to upload a new public key (certificate) to your Microsoft 365 tenancy to ensure the correct functioning your AUColoud M365 Backup Solution.
 As an AUCloud M365 backup customer, you will be provided with a public key during your initial onboarding.
 Throughout the duration of your M365 backup service, your public key will expire annually.
 AUCloud will reach out to you with a new public key prior to expiry, and request that you update your public key using these instructions.

 ## Upload a New Certificate (Public Key)